Updated December 16, 2023

 The above diagram is the basic architecture and hierarchy flow of the Collection framework.
-Here Map Interface is separated and it’s called and used with its default classes.
-We know that the Collection interface is the root node of the all other interfaces and classes.
+Map Interface is separated, called, and used with its default classes.
+We know that the Collection interface is the root node of all other interfaces and classes.
 Even though the object is played the role here because it’s the base and parent of all other Interfaces and Classes.
-Some collection interfaces use fixed size so it’s not increased dynamically during the run time also it calculates the memory management.
+Some collection interfaces use fixed size, so it’s not increased dynamically during the run time; also, it calculates the memory management.

 Use an Iterator

 Generally, the ‘Iterator’ is one of the interfaces, and it is the main part of the collection framework for iterating the data using the loop conditions.